cabforum/servercert/docs/BR.md

 1. Independence from the subject of the audit;
 2. The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see Section 8.1);
 3. Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function;
-4. (For audits conducted in accordance with any one of the ETSI standards) accredited in accordance with ETSI TS 119 403;
+4. (For audits conducted in accordance with any one of the ETSI standards) accredited in accordance with ISO 17065 applying the requirements specified in ETSI EN 319 403;
 5. (For audits conducted in accordance with the WebTrust standard) licensed by WebTrust;
 6. Bound by law, government regulation, or professional code of ethics; and
 7. Except in the case of an Internal Government Auditing Agency, maintains Professional Liability/Errors &